 Similar to the last point, data can help you decide what items to add, leave, or take away from your menu.

 Unpopular items that result in a lot of waste can be removed.
 Popular items can stay, or be made into specials to drive revenue during slow times of the day.

-Data can also help you price items correctly to maximize revenue.
+Data can also help you determining menu item pricing to maximize revenue.
 Collecting data about the cost of ingredients and labor can help you calculate your restaurant’s actual cost per dish, so you can price it at the right markup to maintain a good profit margin.
 If an item is too costly to make, you might consider removing it from the menu in favor of items that have higher profit margins.

 Wil Novak | Hail Mary’s Food and Drink | Westlake, OH

 Use Guest Data to Create a Better Dining Experience

 Collecting personal data about guests can feel fraught.
 There’s been a debate for years about how much privacy consumers are entitled to as technology tools allow businesses to collect all kinds of data about them.
 But there are ways to collect basic guest data and use that for good—to create a better overall guest experience for everyone who visits your restaurant.